ducks/happy-national-day-to-slack/README.md

 and testing the method with your team.
 You will get a url and a test response with a list of channels.
 There you can find the slack channel id.
 The url will contain the token.

+## Running Daily
+I use a cronjob to run this every morning but I'm sure that's not the only method.